-Although Chinchillas Are Easy to Care For, Always Be Cautious
+Chinchillas Are Easy to Care For, But Always Be Cautious

 While chinchillas are extremely self-sufficient and easy to care for, they do have a few small requirements.

 I often get asked, if I would feel safe leaving my chinchilla alone for the weekend.
 Yes, it is perfectly fine to leave your chinchilla for the weekend.

-As long as your chinchilla has adequate food and water inside of their cage, it’s likely just fine.
+As long as it has adequate food and water inside of its cage, it’s likely just fine.

-The worst case is that your chinchilla may be a little upset for the skipped days of playtime.
+The worst case is that your chinchilla may be a little upset over the skipped days of playtime.

 Now it’s time to get into the fun stuff and what everyone looks forward too when they embark on the journey to adopt a chinchilla.

-The love, bond, and cuddling that may follow if you play your cards correctly.
+The love, bond, and cuddling that may result, if you play your cards correctly.

-Affection, Love and The Bond That Can Be Formed
+Affection, Love And The Bond You Can Form

 Any time you are discussing a chinchilla’s behaviors, it’s imperative to discuss the loving traits that chins possess.

-Once you have established a bond and your chinchilla has warmed up to you, they will begin showing love.
+Once you have established a bond and your chinchilla has warmed up to you, it will begin showing love.

 My chinchilla will greet me front and center at her cage bars daily, when I enter the basement.

-This took some time of warming up to me, being handled, and took time for her to slowly recognize me as the owner and someone she could feel safe with.
+This took some time of warming up to me and being handled.
+It took time for her to slowly recognize me as the owner and someone she could feel safe with.

 The important thing to remember is that it does happen.